 As with all flight training, preparing for a multi-engine rating requires both ground and flight training.
 The ground information covers specifics including aircraft systems, principles of flight (normal and single-engine), aerodynamics, and weight & balance.
 The flight portion consists of normal and emergency multi-engine aircraft operations and maneuvers.
-Aspen Flying Club is home to two great multi-engine trainers: the Diamond DA42 Twinstar and a P2000T Tecnam.
+Aspen Flying Club is home to three great multi-engine trainers: two Diamond DA42 Twinstar and a P2000T Tecnam.

 Assuming you meet the minimum requirements, this is what you can expect to pay:

 |FAA Examiner fee for checkride||$600||$600|

 *These prices are just an estimate; actual costs will vary on an individual basis.